 - An equal number of sets and reps should be performed with both the left and right leg in front

-8. Front Squat
+7. Front Rack Squat

 - Using a rack, set the pins at a level that allows the barbell to rest at shoulder height

-- The bar should sit between the front delt and the neck, and be actively pressed up off the collarbone by keeping elbows high
+- The bar should sit between the front delt and the neck and be actively pressed up off the collarbone by keeping elbows high

 - Unrack the bar by stacking the hips under the shoulders and standing up